martin-magakian/barnes/README.md

 Made to learn Rust
 ---------
 My friend [Tristan Brismontier](https://github.com/TristanBrismontier) was building a (more advance) [Barnes-Hut in C# using Unity](https://github.com/TristanBrismontier/Barnes-Hut-Algorithm).<br />
-It look like a nice project for learning Rust.
+It look like a nice project for learning Rust.<br />
 Also, an interesting candidate for building an [Anomaly Detection Service](https://anomaly.io)